hpi-swt2-exercise/rails-intro-exercise/README.md

 ### 5) Check your inbox / issues

 * You will be notified of problems or new  work items via GitHub issues on your repository.
-* While you wait, see where you could refactor your code, read the [tutorial](https://guides.rubyonrails.org/getting_started.html), or explore the project files.
+* While you wait, continue to read the [Guide](https://guides.rubyonrails.org/v6.0/getting_started.html), or explore the project files.

 ### 6) For each issue